Man of Many: History

 In January 2022, Man of Many became the first Australian publisher to sign on with Ipsos, the new exclusive and preferred source of digital audience measurement data to the national Interactive Advertising Bureau (IAB).

 In its submission to the federal treasury's review of the Media Bargaining Code, Man of Many argued that small publishers were at a severe disadvantage to the large media players as a result of the code.

 In June 2022, Man of Many was appointed as a member of the Australian Press Council.

 In August 2022, the Australian Communications and Media Authority (ACMA) found Man of Many eligible as a registered news business under the News Media Bargaining Code (the Code).

 In September 2022, Man of Many became the first digital publisher to achieve a 100 percent carbon-neutral certification under the Australian Federal Government's Climate Active standard.

+In late 2024, the publication launched a redesigned website in collaboration with New Zealand-based agency Daylight Creative.
+Around the same time, it began releasing themed digital editions, featuring cover stars such as Alexandra Daddario, Patrick Dempsey, G Flip, and Max Verstappen on editions like 'Creation', 'Trailblazers', and 'ICONS'.
+In April 2025, it was recertified under the Climate Active standard for the third consecutive year.
+In June 2025, Man of Many announced partnerships with TollBit and ProRata.AI to monitor and license its content for use by AI crawlers.

+The publication launched its 'Man of Many 2.0' strategy in July 2025, which introduced a Podcast Network, user sign-in system and eight new newsletter verticals.

 Awards and recognition

 Man of Many has been recognised with several industry awards.
 Notable among them include: